hww/Caprice32-Aleste/README.md

 Same as expained abow you can run _Power Writer_ text editor (PW, PW211), or _Debugger_ (DBG)

 The english version of debugger's manual you can find here [Aleste 520EX](https://github.com/hww/Aleste520EX)

+## Other emulators

+There are other emlators of Aleste 520EX just find it by any internet search service.